 Master Classes.
-Master classes will feature distinguished artist teachers Alan Chow of the Eastman School of Music, Alvin Chow of the Oberlin Conservatory of Music, Ralf Heiber from the Music and Arts University in Vienna, and Jane Magrath from the University of Oklahoma.
+Master classes will feature distinguished artist teachers Alan Chow of the Eastman School of Music, Jennifer Hayghe of the University of Colorado-Boulder, Ralf Heiber from the Music and Arts University in Vienna, and Jane Magrath from the University of Oklahoma.
 Performers may perform in two master classes and/or studio classes and will be notified about these assignments prior to the Festival.
 Performers, please bring at least two works memorized and at a high level to perform in the master classes or recital.

 Lectures.
 Piano participants will benefit from a variety of fascinating lecture/demonstrations: